-Office premises in general rented for a period of 10 years.
+• Office premises in general rented for a period of 10 years.
 The lease payments are fixed.
-70% of the total lease liabilities are towards the bank's subsidiary company ProCredit Properties EAD.

 (b) Extension and termination options

 Extension and termination options are included in the leasing contracts.
 These are used to maximise operational flexibility in terms of managing the assets used in the bank's operations.
 For critical judgements in determining the lease term, please refer to Note 2.